 If you need to do some data storage in Arduino, then using the EEPROM is probably the most simple practices.
 In actuality, Arduino used the ATmega chip itself has a certain EEPROM memory, but only a limited number.
 Here is the external EEPROM memory module which uses the I2C bus line to connect with Arduino, and with a pluggable chip, insert in this series, so it will be easy to expand capacity, you will have to just need to insert a bigger capacity of EEPROM chip.

-The AT24C256 I2C Interface EEPROM Memory Module is based on EEPROM chips of AT24C series, 256K bit capacity, that’s 32k bytes.
+The AT24C256 I2C Interface EEPROM Memory Module is based on EEPROM chips of AT24C series, 256K bit capacity, which is 32k bytes.
 The EEPROM module communicates with Arduino through the I2C interface.
-It will be better to use with Arduino-Sensor-Shield-V4.0 and the Arduino-I2C-COM-Cable.

 With this Ethernet Shield, your Arduino board can be used to connect to the internet.

 It can be used as a server or client.

 This is the latest version of the Ethernet Shield.

 This Arduino Ethernet Shield which is based on the Wiznet W5100 Ethernet Chip gives you an easy way to get your Arduino Online.